oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

    ![](images/300/image108.png)

 **3.6.3** Examine the list in the *Open Orders* report and verify that your new order shows up in the list.

+Note that the _Order Amount_ shown is larger than that of the quote because of shipping costs and taxes that were added automatically by EBS .

    ![](images/300/image109.png)